 That can be really agitating.

-Same thing happens when babies are overtired.
+The same thing happens when babies are overtired.
 They get really agitated and the only way to let out their frustration is by crying.

 How do I tell whether my baby is overtired?